edgedb/edgedb/docs/internals/protocol/messages.rst

 Format:

-.. eql:struct:: edb.testbase.protocol.ErrorResponse
+.. eql:struct:: edb.protocol.ErrorResponse

-.. eql:struct:: edb.testbase.protocol.ErrorSeverity
+.. eql:struct:: edb.protocol.ErrorSeverity

 See the :ref:`list of error codes <ref_protocol_error_codes>` for all possible